 Take FL-836 E / Dolphin Expy E toward I-95 / Downtown.
 Keep right to take I-395 E toward Miami Beach / US-1 / Biscayne Blvd.
 I-395 E becomes US-41 E / FL-A1A N / MacArthur Cswy E. Keep right to take US-41 E / FL-A1A N / MacArthur Cswy E toward Miami Beach.
 Turn left onto Collins Avenue, proceed 11 blocks until you see the Loews Hotel on the Right at 1601 Collins Avenue.

 Traveling north or south on I-95, exit at 2D toward I-395 E/Miami Beach.
 Merge onto MacArthur Causeway.
 Continue onto Florida A1A N/MacArthur Causeway.
 Turn slight left onto Alton Rd / FL-907.Turn right onto 17th St. Turn left onto Convention Center Dr. Miami Beach Convention Center is on the right.

 Traveling north or south on the Palmetto Expressway, exit FL-948/NW 36th St exit toward Miami International Airport.
 Use the right 2 lanes to turn right onto FL-948 E/NW 36th St (signs for Jai-Alai).
 Use the right lane to take the ramp to FL-112 E. Continue onto FL-112 E. Continue onto FL-112 E/I-195 E. Use the right 2 lanes to take exit 5 for FL-907 S/Alton Rd.
 Continue straight onto Alton Rd.
 Turn left onto N Michigan Ave.
-Turn left onto Dade Blvd.
-Turn right onto Convention Center Dr. Miami Beach Convention Center will be on the left.
+Turn right on to 16th street.
+Proceed forward to Collins Avenue where The Loews Hotel is on Collins Avenue and 16th Street.